bharathD18/3b_CHAT_USING_TCP_SOCKETS/README.md

+Skip to content
+Navigation Menu
+RoopakCS
+3b_CHAT_USING_TCP_SOCKETS

+Type / to search
+Code
+Pull requests
+Actions
+Projects
+Security
+Insights
+You’re making changes in a project you don’t have write access to.
+Submitting a change will write it to a new branch in your fork bharathD18/3b_CHAT_USING_TCP_SOCKETS, so you can send a pull request.
+3b_CHAT_USING_TCP_SOCKETS
+/
+README.md
+in
+main

+Edit

+Preview
+Indent mode

+Spaces
+Indent size

+2
+Line wrap mode

+Soft wrap
+Editing README.md file contents
+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12
+13
+14
+15
+16
+17
+18
+19
+20
+21
+22
+23
+24
+25
+26
+27
+28
+29
+30
+31
+32
+33
+34
+35
+36
+37
+38
+39
+40
+41
+42
 # 3b.CREATION FOR CHAT USING TCP SOCKETS
 ## AIM
 To write a python program for creating Chat using TCP Sockets Links.